SILVER SUPPLY & DEMAND

 Price levels in 1999 have an impact on gold supply today because it led to sharply reduced exploration activities.
 The effect of reduced exploration is still noticeable and may explain some of the gold price surges in recent times.
 In contrast, the short, steep ups and downs around the turn of the year 1979/80 were mainly a speculative phenomenon that seems unlikely today due to fundamental changes in the long-term demand.

 Zinc (Zn) is the fourth common metal in use worldwide (after iron, aluminium and copper).
 Zinc is a relatively base metal and is therefore used in its pure form in particular as corrosion protector in various applications: galvanised steel products such as sheet metal, rebar or sacrificial anodes on ships or bridges (a total of about 50 percent of zinc use).
 Zinc alloys include brass, an alloy that consists up to about 45 percent of zinc (about 35 percent of all the zinc is used in alloys).
 Other industrial uses are in batteries or as castings in the automotive industry.
-In addition, zinc oxide is used as white pigment in paints and as an activator in rubber industry, and also in sunscreens against strong sunlight.
+Also, zinc oxide is used as white pigment in paints and as an activator in the rubber industry, and also in sunscreens against strong sunlight.

 The demand for zinc at the times of increasing prosperity is well illustrated by the following examples: in 1960 about 2,5 million tonnes of zinc was consumed in the western world.
 The volume more than doubled over a period of increasing prosperity reaching 5,8 million tonnes in 2002.
 The total zinc consumption in selected emerging markets - China, India, South and North Korea, Thailand, South Africa, Mexico and Brazil – was 233 000 tonnes in 1960.
 In 2002 the consumption in these countries was 3 million tonnes, which was more than a tenfold increase in 40 years.
 This interval was chosen to demonstrate that the increasing metal demand in emerging markets has only had a marginal influence on metal prices until 2002.